sysdiglabs/terraform-icp-aws/README.md

 #### Load Balancer

-*Note that in AWS, the Network LoadBalancer type does not have explicit security groups are instead placed on the instances themselves.*
+*Note that the Network Load Balancer (NLB) used in the terraform template does not have explicit security groups like Application Load Balancers so the security groups are instead placed on the instances themselves.*

 - Network LoadBalancer for ICP console
   - listen on 8443, forward to master nodes port 8443 (ICP Console)